 Born and brought up in a middle-class Punjabi family in Delhi, Aashish Beergi had a humble upbringing.
 But what was different in this child, was his zest and passion for doing something different.
 His sensitivity towards social causes came in at a young age and thus his journey to become a serial social entrepreneur started early.
-A school assignment on waste management led him to work on waste management venture, which is currently one of the finest models of waste managment in India.
-The seed of change-making and entrepreneurship which was sowed in him during school, led him to start an unique social venture called MASH Project which is now revolutionising the field of social entrepreneurship in India.
+A school assignment on waste management led him to work on waste management venture, which is currently one of the finest models of waste management in India.
+The seed of change-making and entrepreneurship which was sowed in him during school, led him to start an unique social venture called MASH Project which is now revolutionizing the field of social entrepreneurship in India.

 The thought came to him amid an UNESCO youth gathering in Paris, which brought young changemakers from around the world, under a common platform to facilitate changemaking and collaboration.
 During his discussions with other fellows, he learnt that a great deal of his companions wished to volunteer for social causes, however they did not get an appropriate platform to do so.
 This got him thinking and Aashish effectively framed these arrangements to fabricate a stage where individuals could be present in any possible place on the planet but then volunteer their time and aptitudes for some cause.